 (Note: This Coursera review contains affiliate links which means we earn a commission if you click on a link and sign up to Coursera—at no extra cost to you.
 However, it is also an honest review where I reveal its pros and cons).

 Not just any education—but education that betters me in a practical way.
 I’ve taken a lot of courses in my life, but I hadn’t tried Coursera.

 Once I found out more about it, I knew I needed to take a course and see if it lived up to the hype.
 There are tons of classes to choose from some of the top universities in the world, and it’s completely online.

 So, I delved right in to Coursera.
 I did it to better myself, and so that I could tell you whether it’s worth it.

-Keep reading to find out everything you wanted to know about Coursera.
+Keep reading my Coursera review to find out everything you wanted to know about the hit online education platform.

-This is an honest, unbiased and non-nonsense review of my experience with Coursera so you can decide whether the mega popular platform is right for you.
+This is an honest, unbiased and non-nonsense review of my experience with Coursera so you can decide whether it is right for you.

 Let’s get started.

 - What is Coursera?

 - What is unique about Coursera?